 Congenital heart disease (congenital heart defect) is an abnormality in your heart's structure that you're born with.
 Although congenital heart disease is often considered a childhood condition, advances in surgical treatment mean most babies who once died of congenital heart disease survive well into adulthood.

 While medical advances have improved, many adults with congenital heart disease may not be getting proper follow-up care.
-If you had your congenital heart defect repaired as an infant, you likely still need care as an adult.
+If you had a congenital heart defect repaired as an infant, you likely still need care as an adult.

 - What are congenital heart defects?
-National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/dci/Diseases/chd/chd_what.html.
-Accessed Feb.
-14, 2011.
+National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/chd/.
+Accessed Dec.
+20, 2013.

 - Lifestyle changes for heart failure.
 American Heart Association. http://www.heart.org/HEARTORG/Conditions/HeartFailure/PreventionTreatmentofHeartFailure/Lifestyle-Changes-for-Heart-Failure_UCM_306341_Article.jsp.
-Accessed Feb.
-14, 2011.
+Accessed Dec.
+26, 2013.

 - Goldman L, et al. Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
 Accessed Dec.
 20, 2013.

 - Riggin EA.
 Decision Support System.
 Mayo Clinic, Rochester, Minn.
 Jan.
 9, 2014.